finbourne/lusid-sdk-csharp/sdk/docs/WorkspaceApi.md

                         ""clientSecret"": ""<your-client-secret>""
                     }
                 }");

+            // uncomment the below to use configuration overrides
+            // var opts = new ConfigurationOptions();
+            // opts.TimeoutMs = 30_000;

+            // uncomment the below to use an api factory with overrides
+            // var apiInstance = ApiFactoryBuilder.Build(secretsFilename, opts: opts).Api<WorkspaceApi>();

             var apiInstance = ApiFactoryBuilder.Build(secretsFilename).Api<WorkspaceApi>();
             var workspaceCreationRequest = new WorkspaceCreationRequest?(); // WorkspaceCreationRequest? | The workspace to be created. (optional)

             try
             {
+                // uncomment the below to set overrides at the request level
+                // Workspace result = apiInstance.CreatePersonalWorkspace(workspaceCreationRequest, opts: opts);

                 // [EXPERIMENTAL] CreatePersonalWorkspace: Create a new personal workspace.
                 Workspace result = apiInstance.CreatePersonalWorkspace(workspaceCreationRequest);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));